fieldtrip/website/workshop/natmeg/beamforming.md

 As mentioned earlier on, if you are not contrasting the activity of interest against another condition or baseline time-window, then you may choose to normalize the lead field (cfg.normalize='yes'), which will help control against the power bias towards the center of the head.

-    % Create leadfield grid
+    % Create source model with leadfields
     cfg                 = [];
     cfg.channel         = {'MEG*2', 'MEG*3'};
     cfg.grad            = powcsd_all.grad;
     cfg.headmodel       = headmodel_meg;
     cfg.dics.reducerank = 2;     % default for MEG is 2, for EEG is 3
     cfg.resolution      = 0.5;   % use a 3-D grid with a 0.5 cm resolution
     cfg.unit            = 'cm';
     cfg.tight           = 'yes';
     [grid] = ft_prepare_leadfield(cfg);

-The grid data structure has the following field
+The source model has the following fields:

     grid =